-Engineer: Datum Engineering Est. Cost: \$2,200,000

-Contractor: TBD Est. Complet tion: June 2021
+Engineer: Datum Engineering Est. Cost: \$2,200,000 Contractor: TBD Est. Completion: June 2021

-Design Sta ge: Construction Documents

 This project involves the replacement of bench seat anchors in the football stadium due to galvanic corrosion and wear.
 Construction documents have been completed.
 Athletics has revised the seating type for Sections 101-105 to accommodate stadium seating.
 The project will be released for solicitations when the Athletics Department confirms which sections of the seating they prefer to work on immediately following the 2020 football season.